 Even when Nonprofit Fire is implementing the Perpetual Fundraising Engine on behalf of your nonprofit, your nonprofit pays for and owns the third party database.
 Since the purpose of the Perpetual Fundraising Engine is to build a huge community and then seek funding for your nonprofit cause, the online community database becomes a valuable asset.

 Paid advertising is a vital component of the Perpetual Fundraising Engine.
 This one part, all by itself, will result in the most effective community building and therefore the greatest fundraising opportunities.
 The paid advertising is funded from a percentage of fundraising.
 That means paid advertising won’t start until after the earliest fundraising begins.

 How are the “Video and TV” Productions Funded?

-Like all of the Perpetual Fundraising Engine services, video and TV productions are included for no additional out-of-pocket cost.
-Most nonprofit campaigns require video services; some require a lot.
-TV and other paid media are part of our “Paid Advertising” services and are financed from a percentage of ongoing fundraising.
+If Nonprofit Fire is building and maintaining the Perpetual Fundraising Engine on behalf of your nonprofit, video and TV productions as well as other services can be financed from a percentage of ongoing fundraising.
 And since this fundraising system is designed to generate increased revenue with each new year, more funding for paid advertising becomes available to further accelerate more community building and fundraising.
 The Video and TV services are produced by the award-winning video/TV production facilities and crew behind the weekly cable TV and online series, Our Ventura TV.
 As a side note, we don’t usually need to send our camera crew to your location.
 We can hire local videographers in your area for video productions that we conceive, script, edit, publish and broadcast on this end.
 See More: TV Production Examples.

 What is the “Overhead Myth”?